-Cecily: Oh, not terribly far.
+- Cecily: Oh not terribly far.
 300 feet, not bad.
 By the way, our generator at that cabin had been Charlie Russell's generator.
-You know, he had a cabin by the lake and [Bob?]
-Duvall had acquired, so we still have Charlie Russell's generator.

-Annemarie: Tell us about who Charlie Russell was.

-Cecily: He was a western painter.
+You know he had a cabin by the lake and [00:28:15 Duvall] had acquired, so we still have Charlie Russell's generator. - Annemarie: Tell us about who Charlie Russell is. - Cecily: Oh I don't know very much about him.
+He's a western painter.
 He painted cowboys and Indians, an interesting man.
-I don't know if you know it, but he did an artwork down at what used to be Kootenai Lodge down on the Swan River, a beautiful place.
-I don't know what's become of it now.
-And he did bear footprints and drawings and things in the cement there on a patio.
+I don't know if you know it but he did an artwork down at what used to be Cutney Lodge which was down on the Swan River, a beautiful place and I don't know what's become of it now, and he did barefoot prints and drawings and things in the cement there of a patio.
 Thelma Edwards knew him.
-They had an artwork by him in their house, she told me.
+They had an artwork by him in their house she told me.
 She didn't know what had become of it.
 It was kind of a diorama or something.
-Interesting isn't it?

-Annemarie: Yes, it is.
-What organizations did you belong to, and if you would like to talk about any or all of them.

-Cecily: For my sins I was once actually president of the NFIA, as it was then.
-In those days all we did was to talk about whether we were going to have chicken sandwiches or tuna sandwiches.
-There were occasionally very bitter meetings, usually involving whether to pave the road or not.

-Annemarie: This was about what year?

-Cecily: I was president of that thing in 1977, and Frank Evans was very concerned about the future of the North Fork, as we all were.
-We knew what could happen with one man and a bulldozer and money backing him.

-Annemarie: Who would that be?

-Cecily: Well, Frank Evans was concerned, and he got up in front of one of the meetings at the NFIA when either I or my husband was president of it, and said, "We have to do something about zoning this area or we're going to lose it."
-And he was right, of course.
-The word "zoning" was as if you had injected somebody with fiery I-don't-know-what, and people just went bananas over that subject.
+Interesting isn't it? - Annemarie: Yes it is.
+What organizations did you belong to and if you would like to talk about any or all of them. - Cecily: For my sins I was once actually president of the NFIA as it was then and then in those days all we did was to talk about whether we were going to have chicken sandwiches or tuna sandwiches.
+There were occasionally very bitter meetings usually involving paving the road or not. - Annemarie: And this was about what year? - Cecily: Oh this would be late...
+I was president of that thing in 1977 and Frank Evans was very concerned about the future of the North Fork as we all were.
+We knew what could happen with one man and a bulldozer and money backing him. - Annemarie: Who would that be? - Cecily: Well Frank Evans was concerned and he got up in front of one of the meetings at the NFIA I think when either I or my husband was president of it and said we have to do something about zoning this area or we're going to lose it.
+And he was right of course.
+The word 'zoning' was as if you had injected somebody with fiery I don't know what and people just went bananas over that subject.
 They didn't want anybody telling them what to do.
-It's just a current in American psyche that still exists as you can see it today.
-I had never encountered it, and it never occurred to me to worry about such a thing.
-You made plans, and you tried to do something, and oh my goodness.
-Well, the fall meeting that year, I'll never forget it.
-I was late to it.
-I had the wrong idea, and I got there late.
-This was the end of my term for that summer, and I had proposed that we send out a zoning petition.
-I went into the hall, and Linda Pittman was the secretary then.
-The entire south wall of the hall was lined with great big beefy men whom I had never seen before in my life, who had been brought there by Ross Wilson, who was very much opposed to zoning of any sort.
-It was a ghastly meeting.
-They didn't want anything to do with it.
+It's just a current and American psyche that still exists as you can see it today.
+I never encountered it and it never occurred to me to worry about such a thing.
+You made plans and you tried to do something and oh my goodness.
+Well, the fall meeting that year, I'll never forget it, I was late to it.
+I had the wrong idea and I got there late and this was the end of my term for that summer and I had proposed that we send out a zoning petition.
+I went into the hall and Linda Pittman was the secretary then and the entire south wall of the hall was lined with great big beefy men whom I had never seen before in my life who had been brought there by Ross Wilson who was very much opposed to zoning of any sort.
+And it was a ghastly meeting and they didn't want any part to do with that.